scala/scala-lang/blog/_posts/2018-06-13-scala-213-collections.md

 These type signatures are the actual ones and they essentially translate “in types” what I’ve written above about the possible result types of `map` according to the type of elements returned by the transformation function `f`.
-I believe that the new API is simpler to understand.
+We believe that the new API is simpler to understand.

 ## New And Noteworthy